 A sixth form that is easy to reach from different parts of Kent and beyond

 RIC runs its own minibus services from Tonbridge, Tunbridge Wells, Sevenoaks, Maidstone, West Malling and King’s Hill.
-We are directly opposite Rochester railway station and 25 minutes from Bromley South, 20 mins from Stratford and 40 mins from St Pancras or Victoria, offering a real alternative to London day schools.
+We are a short walk from Rochester railway station and 25 minutes from Bromley South, 20 mins from Stratford and 40 mins from St Pancras or Victoria, offering a real alternative to London day schools.
+Find us.

 I started my A levels at a local comprehensive and I quickly realised that I had made the wrong choice of subjects and the school couldn’t offer the ones that I really wanted to do.
 In year 12 at my previous school I studied Double Applied Science but what I really needed to get into a good university were Biology and Chemistry as separate subjects.
 I searched the internet, found Rochester Independent College, and restarted sixth form.
 As soon as I started I saw the change immediately.
 My motivation was transformed as I knew I had a year to catch up and didn’t want to waste time.
 The very small groups and teachers allow me to go at the fast pace that I need.
 They push me but are patient and really seem to care at the same time.
 I start my degree in Chemistry at St Andrews University in September.
 I love golf and have a handicap of 9 so it couldn’t be more perfect.